Diseases & Conditions : The Child Having Surgery

 Encourage your teen to pick out and bring a few comfort items from home, such as books, hand-held video games, a laptop computer (if there is Internet access available), or an iPod and headphones.

 During hospitalization, your teen may go through frequent mood swings.
 It is important to be patient and understanding.
 Your teen can become withdrawn and not want to talk or answer questions.
-There are times when he or she may need to alone.
+There are times when he or she may need to be alone.

 Let your teen know that it is acceptable to be afraid and to cry.
 He or she might need to know you have the same worries he or she does.
 Reassure him or her of your support.